richardvenneman/emoji_flag/README.md

 EmojiFlag.new('en_US') # => 🇺🇸
 ```

-Also supports passing in a symbol language code, making it easy to integrate with Rails' `I18n.available_locale`:
+Also supports passing in a symbol language code, making it easy to integrate with [http://guides.rubyonrails.org/i18n.html](Rails' `I18n.available_locales`):

 ```ruby
 EmojiFlag.new(:de) # => 🇩🇪